gallaugher.com

 Can I borrow your slides, use your material, or cite your research?

 Sure.
-All material online is copyrighted by me unless otherwise noted, but it’s available free to faculty & students for use in their courses.
+All material online is copyrighted by me unless otherwise noted, but it’s available free to students and faculty (even those at other universities) for use in their courses.
+Check out the rightmost column at https://gallaugher.com for the free online textbook, slides, podcasts, course exercises, a publicly-readable version of my course wiki, and other material.
 I welcome an opportunity to share my materials with others – all I ask that you cite me if you’re using any of the materials and you let me know what you’re using and what you find interesting.
 I very much enjoy hearing from faculty, researchers, practitioners, press, and other curious visitors to my site and I’d look forward to an opportunity to collaborate on future projects.
-No advanced permission is required to cite my research or link to my pages.
-Be aware that I usually have a number of working papers and items under submission.
-Serious inquiries regarding these works are most welcome.
+No advanced permission is required to cite my research or link to my pages, but do write to let me know if you find the material useful!

 I’m not currently a BC student, but I’m considering BC.
 What should I expect?

 BC is a great place – I love it here and if you join us, I’m sure you’ll have a great experience.
 There’s never been a better time to be associated with this University.
 Boston College has been ranked by US News as a University, Undergrad Management Program, and Full-Time MBA program.
-The BC part-time (evening) MBA program is the highest ranked program in New England.
-BC’s IS faculty recently ranked #25 in quality research productivity.
+BusinessWeek ranks the Carroll School’s Undergrad Program #4 in the nation.
+Our IS department is regularly ranked in the top 10 and BC’s IS faculty rank among the best IS faculty in the country in terms of quality research productivity.
 Both undergrad and graduate programs run for-credit TechTrek field study courses where students meet with leading tech-industry executives.
 Grad programs run highly successful for-credit study trips to Asia, Europe, and a consulting course with results delivered in Beijing.
 Many of these field study experiences include student-alumni mixers and meetings with senior executives affiliated with BC.
-Over the last few years we’ve placed BC students at leading tech firms (Cisco, IBM, Intel, EMC, Google, Nintendo), IT research firms (Gartner, IDC, Forrester), and consulting firms (Accenture, CapGemini, Deloitte, E&Y, IBM, McKinsey, and the boutiques).
+Over the last few years we’ve placed BC students at leading tech firms (Amazon, Apple, Cisco, EMC, Google, IBM, Intel, Intuit, Nintendo, Zynga), IT research firms (Gartner, IDC, Forrester), and consulting firms (Accenture, CapGemini, Deloitte, E&Y, IBM, McKinsey, and the boutiques).
 My colleagues on the faculty have world-class research reputations and are deeply committed to quality teaching.
 Many of us keep close ties to industry through consulting, speaking, and advising roles.
 We also leverage in-residence faculty associated with leading area firms.